Guides/Safe AI Agent Execution with nono

 bash

-nono audit --session latest
+nono audit list

 This shows every file read, file write, network connection attempt, and command execution.
 Violations (denied operations) are highlighted.